Dev-Sphere-Designs/What-a-book/README.md

 * Draft a Technical Design Document based on user requirements
 * Create working prototypes
 * Database modeling using ORD’s and noSQL data structures
-* Perform pymongo queries on MongoDB dada
+* Perform pymongo queries on MongoDB data
 * Create a working Python console application

 ## How to use What-a-book console application